...

 How Many People Get Drug Abuse Treatments?

 Addiction is a complex disease that can affect many areas of a person’s life.
-In 2017, it was estimated that 20.7 million Americans needed treatment for substance use disorders; however, only 2.5 million received specialized substance use treatment[2].
+In 2017, about 20.7 million Americans needed help for substance use disorders.
+However, only 2.5 million got specialized treatment.

 • Drug addiction can be treated, but it’s not simple.
 Addiction treatment must help the person do the following: